6 Mexico City Museums You Must Visit

 4 Diego Rivera / Frida Kahlo House and Museum

 Ok, by now, you’re spotting a theme.
-Almost every museum I went to had to do with Diego and or Frida.
+Many museums I visited had to do with Diego and or Frida.
 This is why I came to Mexico City, after all.

 This museum will be familiar if you’ve ever seen the movie “Frida,” starring Selma Hayek.
-Of course, like Frida’s house, it used to be a home, not a museum, or, as I like to call it, “every married couple’s dream.”
-This is where Diego had one house, and Frida had another, each connected to the other by a bridge across the roof.
+Of course, like Frida’s house, it used to be a home, not a museum.
+Or, as I like to call it, “every married couple’s dream.”
+Diego had one house, and Frida had another, each connected by a bridge across the roof.
 If my first husband and I had this, maybe he wouldn’t be an ex.
-Nah.

 Frida and Diego only lived there together for about seven years, but it’s iconic.
 In Diego’s house, you can see a collection of papier-mâché figures, skeletons, people and animals.
 The only thing that retains the original furniture at Frida’s house is the bathroom tub.
 The tub appears in the painting “Lo Que el agua me dio (What the water gave me).”

-These two homes are bizarrely spartan and minimalist—this coming from a woman who owns little enough to fit it all in a 10-foot van.
-There is absolutely no luxury, warmth, or comfort present.
-But there is a great workspace and studio for creation.
+These two homes are bizarrely spartan and minimalist—and I’m a minimalist.
+There is no luxury, warmth, or comfort present, but there is a great workspace and studio for creation.
 I suppose that’s all you need.

-Of course, the twin houses (his white and red and hers, blue) were designed by the famed painter and architect Juan O’Gorman, who also lived in a house on the property surrounded by giant organ cactus’.
+Of course, the twin houses (his white and red and hers, blue) were designed by the famed painter and architect Juan O’Gorman.
+The architect lived in a home on the property surrounded by giant organ cactus’.
 Gorman called the style “Mexican functionalism.”
 All concrete and oversized windows.
 Boy, I bet he had some stories to tell.

 The best part for me was walking across that iconic bridge.
 The bridge itself wasn’t necessary, but it’s so symbolic, two people, connected but free.